iyumul/CEB1250_repo/README.md

 # CEB1250_repo
-### Big Data Articles Reaction - See attached document for Articles
+### Articles Reaction - See attached document for Articles

 ### Coding Exercises & other tasks:
 #### Session 1: PYTHON 101